susantoj/powerfactory_python/docs/accessing_elements.md

 Here are some examples of filters:

-1. Get all network objects (including types)
+a) Get all network objects (including types)

 ```python
 all_objs = app.GetCalcRelevantObjects('*')
 ```

-2. Get all line elements
+b) Get all line elements

 ```python
 lines = app.GetCalcRelevantObjects('*.ElmLne')
 ```

-3. Get lines with a name starting with '86'
+c) Get lines with a name starting with '86'

 ```python
 lines = app.GetCalcRelevantObjects('86*.ElmLne')
 ```

-4. Get the specific line with name 'line_3a'
+d) Get the specific line with name 'line_3a'

 ```python
 line_3a = app.GetCalcRelevantObjects('line_3a.ElmLne')
 ```

-5. Get all line types (that are being used, i.e. does not include unused types in the library)
+e) Get all line types (that are being used, i.e. does not include unused types in the library)

 ```python
 line_types = app.GetCalcRelevantObjects('*.TypLne')